Slovenia & Croatia

 Istria & Pula, Croatia • 3 days • Head to Pula, at the tip of the Istria peninsula in the Adriatic Sea.
 Explore the historic Pula Arena, some of the best-preserved Roman ruins outside of Italy.
 Take the ferry to Brijuni National Park for a day of exploration.
 Delve into the world of organic olive oil production at a family-run olive orchard, where you will learn about the region’s long-standing tradition of olive cultivation.
 At the Ecomuseum, engage with a local organization dedicated to preserving traditional agricultural and cooking techniques, and promoting the work of local growers and artisans.

 Split & Hvar, Croatia • 4 days • Next, dive into adventure on the Adriatic coast with a local outfitter.
 Visit Diocletian’s Palace with a local historian and learn how this ancient marvel was built for the Roman emperor Diocletian at the end of the third century AD and now comprises about half of the old town.
-Ascend Marjan Hill for stunning views, then experience the thrill of sea kayaking along the coast.
+Ascend Marjan Hill for stunning views, then swim on one of the many beaches along the coast.
 Join locals in playing picigin, a traditional beach ballgame.
 Head to the Omiš River canyon for an exhilarating day of whitewater rafting and ziplining.
 Take a ferry to the Island of Hvar, cycle along scenic coastal paths, and hike and camp in the hills overlooking the sea.

 Dubrovnik, Croatia • 3 days • As your adventure draws to a close, spend your final nights in the iconic seaside city of Dubrovnik.
 Witness a breathtaking sunset atop Mount Srd, where you can enjoy a panoramic view of the medieval town below.
 Stroll along the ancient fortification walls of the Old Town, marveling at the churches, palaces, cobbled streets, and marbled squares that lie beneath you.
 Enjoy a final celebratory dinner, share your personal projects, and reflect on your experiences before heading home.